imranraja85/comsat/README.md

 ```

 ## Todos:
+* Be able to specify a different DOCKER_HOST endpoint.
-Need a way to specify container dependencies (such as database dependency)
+* Need a way to specify container dependencies (such as database dependency)
-Need a way to specify setup commands (such as creating or migrating a datbase)
+* Need a way to specify setup commands (such as creating or migrating a datbase)

 This will require a change to the comsat.yml file.
 Proposed update: